 Form of Payment: This will default to whatever form the transaction was originally.
 This should match the original form.

-Amount: This will default to the full amount, see below to issue a partial amount.
+Amount: This will default to the full (negative) amount, see below to issue a partial amount.

-Follow the same steps as above for Full Refunds, but when entering the amount, update the amount to be what you want it to be.
+Follow the same steps as above for Full Refunds, but when entering the amount, update the amount to be less than the full (negative) amount.

 In the case requesting the refund there is an